 Other ways to improve your messaging

-A late-2019 Forrester Report revealed that customer-centered messaging helps boost B2B revenues by motivating buyer action, not by simply promoting their brands, products or services - as a large majority of B2B marketers do.
+Customer-centered messaging helps boost B2B revenues by motivating buyer action, not by simply promoting their brands, products or services - as a large majority of B2B marketers do.

 You can also get valuable insights from your customer-facing teams, from customer surveys, from LinkedIn analytics of your website visitors, or even from searching Google on common pain points.